felipecsl/AsymmetricGridView/README.md

 Currently only supports items with rowSpan = 2 and columnSpan = 2.
 In the near future it will support different layout configurations.

+It will work best if you don't have too many items with different sizes.
+Ideally less than 20% of your items are of special sizes, otherwise the library may not find the best way to accommodate all the items without leaving a lot of empty space behind.

 ### Contributing

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet